pluginpizza/hide-admin-icons/readme.txt

 * 1.3.1 Nothing fancy, just edited the way the Hide Admin Icons css file is included in the admin header, you shouldn't notice any change really.
 * 1.3 Now also removes the icons from admin page headers.
 * 1.2 CSS fixed to reflect the 2.7-beta3-9826 html structure.
 * 1.1 Fix for code error, tried to retrieve the .css file from incorrect directory.
-Thanks [Lecactus](http://lecactus.ru "Lecactus") ;)
+Props [@lecactus](https://profiles.wordpress.org/lecactus/)!